-The USC Moving Image Archive houses USC student film and video productions dating from the1930s to current productions in the School of Cinema-Television.
+The USC Moving Image Archive houses USC student film and video productions dating from the 1930s to current productions in the School of Cinema-Television.
 Moving image materials in multiple formats, specialized viewing equipment, limited storage space, and complex access needs create challenges that may be solved with new computer technologies.
-Fifteen movie clips (.mov format), each approximately 45 minutes in length, over 100 digital film stills (.gif format), and textual descriptions of the films will be made available to students wishing to three primary stakeholders: the Library information technology community, including its users; the Library operational community, including its users; and the Center for Software Engineering.
+Fifteen movie clips (.mov format), each approximately 45 minutes in length, over 100 digital film stills (.gif format), and textual descriptions of the films will be made available to students wishing to explore this project.